-London Power has been designing new ways to do things since its inception.
+London Power has been designing new ways to do things since we began in the 1990s.
 Some of our methods evolve from old techniques with thoughtful innovation, while other techniques are simply revolutionary!
-Designers who believe there is nothing new in guitar amplifier electronics should look more closely - and more widely.
+Designers who believe there is nothing new in guitar amplifier electronics should look more closely – and more widely.
 Through our publishing arm, Power Press Publishing, these methods have been made available to professional and amateur amp builders around the world.
 We have license agreements with many builders of all sizes, as each has found one or more of our technologies to be beneficial to their own bottom line and to their customers.

 POWER SCALING (Full-PS)

 Power Scaling technology and methodologies have been around since before there was an internet.
 Developed by London Power for studio applications, the first production amplifier to incorporate Power Scaling was London Power’s Studio model, released in 1995.

 Power Scaling, when implemented correctly, will reduce amplifier loudness by reducing the power generated.
 This has the added benefit of extending tube life while retaining “cranked” amp tone at any loudness level.
 Power Scaling can be applied to any tube amplifier, regardless of bias method or push-pull versus single-ended.

 London Power has developed Power Scaling Kits to suit your needs.
 Our kits represent the very best way to control amplifier power without altering tone; simple without being ‘too simple, as that would not be best.